ewilan-riviere/memorandum/content/3.os-server/server/motd.md

 ## Show MOTD

-You can disconnect SSH sessin and reconnect to show your `motd`
+You can disconnect SSH session and reconnect to show your `motd`.

 ## Errors